JKGills12/TriviaGame/README.md

 # TriviaGame
-##Friends Trivia##
+**Friends Trivia**

-The purpose of this assignment was to HTML/CSS and JavaScript/jQuery to build a themed mulitple choice trivia game that used a timer.
+The purpose of this assignment was to use HTML/CSS and JavaScript/jQuery to build a themed mulitple choice trivia game that used a timer.
 Once the user starts the game, they have a limited number of seconds before the timer runs out to answer.
 Any missed response or wrong answer results in a negative point count; correct answers will result in positive point count.

 ## Directions
 User is presented with a welcome page where they click "Start Game" to begin and listen to the Friend's Themesong while answering the trivia questions.